 Within hours of skin trauma, keratinocytes along the edges of the wound, around hair follicles, and surrounding sebaceous glands are activated by monocytes and neutrophils to migrate and proliferate to re-epithelialize the area with skin cells.
 Basal cell keratinocytes release their attachment to the underlying dermis and migrate across the wound to cover its surface, going through rapid mitotic division as the cells move across each other in a "leapfrog" fashion, advancing in a sheet across the wound.

-In order to migrate across the wound, keratinocytes must undergo a structural transformation at the cellular layer.
+To migrate across the wound, keratinocytes must undergo a structural transformation at the cellular layer.
 The cells lengthen, flatten, and develop actin filaments and pseudopodia, which serve as temporary protrusions for movement.
-The keratinocytes then lose their hemidesmosome's attachment to the surrounding cells.
+The keratinocytes then lose their hemidesmosome attachment to the surrounding cells.
 Integrins ( proteins for attachment) release and are relocated to actin filaments which work to pull the keratinocytes into the wound.
 The keratinocytes migrate into and adhere to the newly formed wound matrix.
 These changes in the keratinocyte cytoskeleton allow for increased cell flexibility and migration of keratinocytes and are classically marked by changes in expression of keratin-6 and keratin-16.
 Activated keratinocytes and fibroblasts in the dermis release growth factors such as keratinocyte growth factor and hepatocyte growth factor that help to regulate this process.
 Keratinocytes keep proliferating at the wound edges and migrating to cover the wound until they meet in the middle.
-Some sources report that well-approximated wounds can re-epithelialize within 48 hours, others report the process of epithelialization generally takes 2 to 3 weeks.
+Some sources report that well-approximated wounds can re-epithelialize within 48 hours; others report the process of epithelialization generally takes 2 to 3 weeks.
 The faster this process occurs, the less scarring there is.
-Thick scabs over a wound can inhibit the ability of the keratinocytes to migrate across the wound and increase length of healing time.
+Thick scabs over a wound can inhibit the ability of the keratinocytes to migrate across the wound and increase healing time.

 At 2 weeks, the wound is only at 10% total wound strength.
 The differentiation phase of wound healing occurs from 2 weeks to 1 year and refers to the reduction of macrophages and fibroblasts in the wound.
 Fibroblasts deposit collagen type 1 within the wound that creates a stable matrix.
-Collagen fibers become more organized and wound strength increases.
-At 1 month, the wound is at 50% of total wound strength, and by 1 year the maximum scar strength of 80% is achieved.
+Collagen fibers become more organized, and wound strength increases.
+At 1 month, the wound is at 50% of total wound strength, and by 1 year, the maximum scar strength of 80% is achieved.

-If aspects of the wound healing process are off balance, keloid scars or delays in wound healing can result.
+If aspects of the wound healing process are off-balance, keloid scars or delays in wound healing can result.
 Proteases cleave peptide bonds and are important for tissue remodeling in wound repair.
 If unregulated, this can lead to chronic non-healing skin ulcers.